 A Guide to Hiking with your BEST FRIEND

 If you didn’t already know, NEMO loves dogs.
 Our four-legged friends frequent the office, giving us a nice reprieve from the daily routine.
-They pester Chris, our Product Line Manager, for treats.
+They pester Ollie, our Dealer Services Manager, for treats.
 They get us out in the sunshine when we get lost in our work.
 They provide a best-buddy footrest in long meetings.
 And they make us laugh when we need it most.

 So could there be anything better than an office dog?
 The answer is yes — hiking dogs!